hajkeats/revision_quiz/README.md

 Then run `./quiz.py <name>.json` and quiz yourself!

+> Optional Args:
-> Optionally, run with --multiple_choice to create a multiple choice quiz.
+    * Use '--multiple_choice' to create a multiple choice quiz
+    * Use '--reversed' to quiz yourself on the answers rather than the questions